eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/Demand and Capacity Management Kit/development-view/test-supplier.md

 ![DCM kit banner](/img/kit-icons/dcm-kit-icon.svg)

+## Introduction

-This page lists all the tests that can be executed by the business role supplier.
+This page lists tests that can be executed by the business role supplier.

+They are written in [Gherkin](https://cucumber.io/docs/gherkin/).

-For an overview of these tests you should visit [Testing a DCM application](./overview.md#testing-a-dcm-application).
+For an overview of these tests you should visit [Testing a DCM application](./overview.md#testing-a-dcm-application) within the Development View of this KIT.

 ## Supplier: Prepare yourself